Gatton, Queensland: History

 The Gatton Star is a free, local, community newspaper which began publishing in 1956.
 The final print edition of The Gatton Star was published on 24 June 2020, when it transitioned to a subscription-based online only model.

 Edna Linning and her husband started Gatton Bus Services in 1957 when they heard a high school was being built in town.
 Originally, the business only had one bus traveling to the college and back; since the mid-1980s, the business has 14 buses, eight of which are used for school children.
 The buses traveled to Flagstone Creek, Buaraba, Esk, and Forest Hill to pick-up students.
 The company also organised tours of Gatton for schoolchildren who lived in the city, so they could understand farm life and see how produce is grown and harvested.
 In its early days the business also ran tours to Brisbane.

 Peace Lutheran Primary School opened on 27 January 1982.

-At the 2006 census, Gatton had a population of 6,869.

 In 2009, Gatton Library relocated from the Civic Centre in Railway Street to the new Cultural Centre.

+Demographics

+In the 2006 census, the locality of Gatton had a population of 6,869 people.